ChazTF/velocity-tech-test-cf/README.md

 ## 3) Run watcher on SCSS

+- Open another terminal in your IDE.
-- Package.json file is not included in the Github repo so type in the following to your terminal:
+- Package.json file is not included in the Github repo so type the following in your terminal:
 ```
 npm init -y
 npm i -D sass
 ```
+This will create a file called package.json

-- Then add the following to your the package.json file that was just created:
+- Open package.json file that was just created and paste in the following:
 ```
 "scripts": {
     "scss": "sass assets/scss/main.scss assets/theme.css --no-source-map",